 - Any activity happening outside the regular classroom still in school is an extracurricular activity, including sports, clubs, honor society and more.

 - Extracurriculars were originally intended for every student to find something to attach to throughout the school day; not specific students to excel further throughout the day.

-- Social interaction, including introduction, negotiation, conflict, resolution and performance, was an original purpose for schools and is often cited as a need for their continued existence.
+- School climate, including introduction, negotiation, conflict, resolution and performance, was an original purpose for schools and is often cited as a need for their continued existence.

 - Every single person in a school is part of that school community, and because of that student voice is only as strong as the quietest voice in schools.